cstielper/wordpress-google-map-with-categories/README.md

 }
 ?>
 ~~~~

+### Radio Buttons For Taxonomies
+Go to Settings --> Radio Buttons for Taxonomies from the WordPress Dashboard and check the option for "Landmark Types."

 Add this to your functions.php file to remove the "None" option for Radio Buttons for Taxonomies:
 ~~~~